Abhinav-Git19/Abhinav-Git19/README.md

 ### Hi there 👋
 I am a backend developer in the making 😄.
-I enjoy creating smalls useful apps for people in my free time
+I enjoy creating small useful apps for people in my free time
 <!--
 **Abhinav-Git19/Abhinav-Git19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.